kittypartydefi/SoDeFi/README.md

 1. Approve CID as 3 guardians
 1. Add to the CID list
 1. Make a deal and try to claim bounty

+#### hackathon todos
+TODO: Allow upload of wellness data to web3.storage encrypted
+TODO: see if can do some analysis of the data

 #### Foundry < Issue with Foundry deployment switch to hardhat >
 1. Clone the folder